JofArnold/no-css/PROPOSAL.md

-### Atomic/Tachyons
+### Functional CSS

-One class name per CSS property, ala Tachyons
+One class name per CSS property, ala Tachyons / BassCSS / AtomicCSS

 ### No build step beyond first configuation

-Should not require webpack or other build step to support use in web dev, beyond initial compilation from SASS or similar
+We don't want to add yet another build step to already complex toolchains.
+You only build when you update your styles.

 ### Don't type CSS

-Users should be encouraged to *only* use class names
+Users should be encouraged to *only* use class names and avoid using custom components style.

 ### Responsive layouts out of the box